ANZER03/DataTalk-ai/README.md

     -   `query_interface.py`: Streamlit components for the chat and data display.
 -   `requirements.txt`: Lists all Python dependencies.
 -   `README.md`: This project documentation file.

-## Contributing 👋

-We welcome contributions to DataTalk-ai!
-If you'd like to contribute, please follow these guidelines:

-1.  **Fork the repository.**
-2.  **Create a new branch** for your feature or bug fix.
-3.  **Make your changes** and ensure they adhere to the project's coding style.
-4.  **Write clear commit messages.**
-5.  **Submit a pull request** with a detailed description of your changes.

 ## License 📄